Greek Cucumber and Tomato Salad (Horiatiki)

 • Bell Peppers – Finely chop any color of bell pepper to match the size of the other vegetables in the salad.
 It will add a crunch.

-• Fresh Mint – Roll mint leaves into a tight ball and make thin slices.
-One cut avoids bruising and adds a fresh pop of flavor.
+• Fresh Mint – Roll mint leaves into a tight ball and make small, thin slices.
+This method allows for one cut and reduces bruising.

 • Pine Nuts – Adding pine nuts will add texture and subtle flavor.
 I like to add them raw, but if you want more flavor, I recommend toasting them in a skillet until they turn a golden color.